-When using a credit or debit card overseas, what can really sting you is the currency conversion fee, which tends to be around 2-4% of the transaction or withdrawal.
+What can really sting you when using your credit or debit card when travelling overseas is the currency conversion fee, which tends to be around 2-4% of the transaction or withdrawal.
 This fee is charged on any transaction you make with your card.
 The highest currency conversion fee on the market for a credit or debit card at the time of writing (November 2018) is 3.65%.
 This can have a marked difference to your final holiday bill:

 |Amount spent on credit card||0%||2%||3.65%|

 Bear in mind too: currency conversion fees also apply to ATM withdrawals in addition to any overseas ATM withdrawal or cash advance fees charged.

 One of the main attractions of a travel money card is that by only spending in the local currency of the country you’re in, you avoid these currency conversion fees.
 However, when spending money in a currency that’s not loaded on the travel money card, you can be charged a currency conversion fee as high as 5.95%.

 Of course, not every credit and debit card charges a currency conversion fee – more and more cards are starting to offer 0% currency conversion fees.
 With such a card, the only additional cost for overseas transactions will come from the card’s exchange rate markup, which, as we’ll explain below, is often around 4-5% better than the exchange rates offered by travel money cards.